lux-org/lux/README.md

 ### Analytics Modules:

 Lux comes with a set of analytics capabilities.
+We can compose multiple DataObjects or DataObjectCollections to perform a specified task.

-We can compose  For example, we can ask which car brands have a time series of Displacement simliar to that of Pontiac cars.
+For example, we can ask which car brands have a time series of Displacement simliar to that of Pontiac cars.

     query = lux.DataObj(dataset,[lux.Column("Year",channel="x"),
                             lux.Column("Displacement",channel="y"),